-For dealing with this nasty bacteria-there are two methods: the fast method, super chlorinate and flush forever.
+For dealing with this bacteria-there are two methods: the fast method, super chlorinate and flush forever.
 Or, replace the line with a nice plastic water main.
 It is up to your supervisor, but remember the nasty bacteria in the water.
 No one that knows about this problem will ever drink water from the house service.
 We need to do a better job.

 Gate valve storage procedures.
 Always store a gate valve with the gate up or opened.
 Not like this photograph.
-Sunlight will give the rubbers a good shot of Vitamin D and a sunburn destroying the rubbers with ultraviolet radiation.
+Sunlight will destroy the rubbers with ultraviolet radiation.
 Dr. Rusty recommends that you keep the valves covered and clean and I want you to do the same.
 We are professionals and must remember the final outcome.
 We provide drinking water to the public.
 Notice the two different styles of flange fittings.